ferrylinton/nodejs-sample/jsdoc-crud/README.md

-# JSDoc with Docdash
+#   Aplikasi CRUD Node.js Dengan JSDoc

-JSDoc is a library used to document Javascript code.
-In this post we will show you how to configure JSDoc with Node Applications.
+This post will show you how to create a CRUD application using Node.js and add JSDoc documentation for each function.
+JSDoc documentation will use the docdash template.

 ## 	Requirement